Diffusion Models with Double Guidance: Generate with aggregated datasets: Compared Methods in Detail

 \subsection{Conditioning pre-Trained diffusion models with Reinforcement Learning (CTRL)}

-Zhao et al. proposed incorporating additional conditions into a pre-trained CDM \cite{zhao_2025_adding_cond_by_rl} via reinforcement learning.
+\citet{zhao_2025_adding_cond_by_rl} proposed incorporating additional conditions into a pre-trained CDM via reinforcement learning.
 Their method involves fine-tuning a pre-trained neural network $nn_{\theta} \left(X_t, t, C_1 \right)$.
 Let $nn_{\theta,\psi}(X_t,t,C_1,C_2)$ denote the neural network subject to fine-tuning, where $\theta$ represents the original parameters and $\psi$ denotes the parameters for processing $C_2$, extended by Controlnet \cite{zhang_2023_control_net}.
 The loss function used to fine-tune the CDM consists of two components:

-where $\gamma$ is the guidance scale, The first component is the negative log-likelihood, or in terms of RL, the reward function. $X_{t_{\min}}$ is the generated sample at the terminate of the reverse process.
-The second component is the weighted discrepancy between the trajectories of the original diffusion model and the fine-tuned diffusion model.
+where $\gamma$ is a fixed guidance scale.
+The first component is the weighted discrepancy between the trajectories of the original diffusion model and the fine-tuned diffusion model.
+The second component is the negative log-likelihood, or in terms of RL, the reward function. $X_{t_{\min}}$ is the generated sample at the terminate of the reverse process.
 By minimizing (\ref{eq_rl_funetune_loss}), the fine-tuned model is capable of generating samples conditioned on $C_1$ and $C_2$.
 When $C_1$ and $C_2$ are conditionally independent given $X_0$, the negative log-likelihood term can be simplified to $-\gamma \log p(C_2|X_{t_{\min}})$.